IBM-Cloud/techxchange-labs/docs/agentic-1813/04-deploying-sample-agentic-ai-application.md

 This structure ensures the configuration is modular, organized, and aligned with Terraform best practices, making it easier to manage the deployment lifecycle of the **Loan Risk AI Agents sample application**.

-To begin, create a working directory named `ai-agent-for-loan-risk` that will contain all the Terraform configuration files for the `Load Risk AI Agents sample application`.
+To begin, create a working directory named `ai-agent-for-loan-risk` that will contain all the Terraform configuration files for the `Loan Risk AI Agents sample application`.
 Within this directory, you’ll create the following set of files: `.gitignore main.tf variables.tf terraform.tfvars outputs.tf provider.tf version.tf`.

 <details>
   <summary><b>CLI command</b></summary>